-(i) Marketing Division television in Hong toro and Australia.
+(i) Marketing Division

-The marketing objectives of the division are to promote Malaysia in the international tourism market and to increase travel among Malaysians within the country by creating an awareness of the facilities and attractions available to them.
+The marketing objectives of the division are to promote

+Malaysia in the international tourism market and to increase travel among Malaysians within the country by creating an awareness of the facilities and attractions available to them.

-TDC's 8 overseas offices in Singapore, Tokyo, Bangkok, Hong Kong, Sydney, London, Frankfurt and San Francisco lend support to the Promotional activities undertaken in the respective areas.
+TDC's 8 overseas offices in Singapore, Tokyo, Bangkok, Hong Kong, Sydney, London, Frankfurt and San Francisco lend support to the promotional activities undertaken in the respective areas.